swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

 ##### `RawSpan` and `MutableRawSpan`

-`RawSpan` and `MutableRawSpan` will have a new, generic `load(as:)` function that return `ConvertibleFromBytes` values read from the underlying memory, with no pointer-alignment restriction.
+`RawSpan` and `MutableRawSpan` will have a new, generic `load(as:)` function that returns `ConvertibleFromBytes` values read from the underlying memory, with no pointer-alignment restriction.
 Because the returned values are `ConvertibleFromBytes` and the request is bounds-checked, this `load(as:)` function is safe.

 ```swift
 extension RawSpan {